 - Amendments to the Rehabilitation Act wre infused with the philosophy of independent living.

-- LEAP develops its Job Link program to provide employment related services for disabled high school students.
-The program works to make the transition from school to work as easy as possible.
-Today, LEAP's School-to-Work Transition program is held at Glenville and James Ford Rhodes High Schools in the Cleveland Metropolitan School District.
+- LEAP develops its Job Link program to prepare high school students with disabilities for employment and community living; receives PEPNet Award in 2001.
+The program works to make the transition from school to work and adult community life as easy as possible.

 - Justice for All is organized by Justin Dart as National organization to promote the goals of the ADA – equality of opportunity, full participation, independent living, and economic self-sufficiency.